 I wake up, silently wishing that it'll be a good knee day.
 I slowly stretch my leg out, hoping it won't hurt.
 I take a minute to put the brace on then get out of bed, testing the steadiness of my knee, just standing there for a minute or two until the pins and needles feeling goes away in my left foot.

-On a random note, I don't understand why toothpaste for sensitive teeth comes in such
+On a random note, I don't understand why toothpaste for sensitive teeth comes in such a tiny tube.
+Do they think we don't use as much toothpaste as normal-teeth people?! |

 I make my way out to the kitchen, step by step, with a bit of a limp.
-I make my breakfast and start the tea and take glucosamine+chondroitin, which the surgeon says can help with joint pain by building cartilage. am very ready to sit down by this point, feeling the aching in both knees, so I use my upper body to ease myself down to the chair, take off the brace, and then I eat.
+I make my breakfast and start the tea and take glucosamine+chondroitin, which the surgeon says can help with joint pain by building cartilage.
+I am very ready to sit down by this point, feeling the aching in both knees, so I use my upper body to ease myself down to the chair, take off the brace, and then I eat.
 I try to make sure I have everything I need because after taking the brace off, I don't want to go through the process of getting it back on and getting up to grab a fork or napkin.
 I inevitably have to ask my family to grab something or other, or to pour the tea because by the time it boils my legs are sore from getting breakfast and I'm already sitting.

 After breakfast, I grab the ice pack out of the freezer and head to the couch.
 I elevate and ice both of my knees, and go on my computer or read or talk to whoever is around.
 If it's a day that my nephew John is here, he climbs up next to me and we look at a thousand pictures and videos together on my computer or phone, which he finds immensely entertaining.
 Whenever he wants me to run around with him, I remind him that I have a sore leg, and he goes "Ria's sore leg.
 Careful!" then pats it very gently, and sometimes kisses it to make it "all better!"
 He also grabs a smaller brace that I have, calls it his boo-boo, says "John's sore leg, too!
 Boo-boo on." and asks me to put it on his leg.
 It's pretty adorable.

-John and his "boo-boo" on his leg, eating pretzels with Uncle Nate
+John and his "boo-boo" on his leg, eating pretzels with Uncle Nate |

 Once my legs feel rested, I head back to the bed or I lay on the floor if someone is around to help me back up, and I do round one of physical therapy: 100 leg raises, 100 ankle pumps, 100 quad sets, and seeing how far I can bend my knee.
 Before, I'd do a total body strength training routine for over a half an hour at least 3 days a week.
 Now, my sole left leg workout wipes me out.
 By this point, I either need ice again, or I decide to shower to get it over with.
 Showering is the most nerve-raking, tiring part of the day.